List of Toyota vehicles

-This is a list of Toyota road vehicles from past and present, sold under the Toyota brand.
-Most are designed and manufactured by Toyota Motor Corporation, while some vehicles are produced by other companies and supplied to Toyota through an OEM supply basis.
+Toyota has produced and marketed vehicles since 1935.
+Most vehicles sold today are designed and manufactured by Toyota, while some vehicles are produced by other companies and supplied to Toyota through an OEM supply basis.
 Many models are limited to some regions, while some others are marketed worldwide.
+This list does not include vehicles from Lexus, Scion, Daihatsu or Hino brands.